KSP-CKAN/CKAN/README.md

 The metadata file provides machine-readable information about a distribution.

+#### Mandatory fields

+##### version

+- TODO: Support version_from
+- - file (eg: existing KSP versioning mod)
+- - config (this might even make sense so modules can be effectively sniffed by game elements)
+- - Filename (awful, because filenames can change, but could allow for GitHub releases to work.)

 ### TODOs

 - Automatic generation from github webhooks on release (may require